alicank/Translation-Augmented-LibriSpeech-Corpus/README.md

 Project Structure
 =================

-*Folder name conventions corresponds to book id's from LibriSpeech and Gutenberg projects.
-For example id **11** corresponds to "Alice's Adventures in Wonderland by Lewis Carroll" at both Gutenberg and LibriSpeech Projects*
+*Folders name convention corresponds to book id's from LibriSpeech and Gutenberg projects.
+For instance folder name **11** corresponds to the id number of "Alice's Adventures in Wonderland by Lewis Carroll" in both Gutenberg Project and LibriSpeech Project.*

 This corpus is composed of **three sections**:
-- Audio Files: Resegmented audio files for each book id.
-There are in total 247 e-books (1408 chapters) and 131.395 speech segments.
+- Audio Files: resegmented audio files for each book id in the project
-- HTML visualisation interface: We provide an html interface to visualize alignments and to listen to speech segments
+- HTML alignment visualisation interface : HTML visualisation for textual alignments with audio files avaliable to listen
-- Alignments folder: Additional files created in the alignment and processing steps for each book
+- Alignments folder: all of the processing steps: pre-processing, alignment, forced transcriptions, forced alignments, etc.

 **The repository is organized as follows**: